 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Medon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Medon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Medon is a city of sales and office workers, professionals and service providers.
 There are especially a lot of people living in Medon who work in office and administrative support (28.57%), management occupations (14.29%) and healthcare (10.20%).

 Setting & Lifestyle